-This claim against the Great Socialist People's Libyan Arab Jamahiriya ("Libya")

-is brought by FERDINAND PADILLA ROBLES, based on the death of Juan Padilla

-Ortiz, who was killed in the terrorist attack at Lod Airport on May 30, 1972.
+This claim against the Great Socialist People's Libyan Arab Jamahiriya ("Libya") is brought by DAMARIS PADILLA ROBLES, based on the death of Juan Padilla Ortiz, who was killed in the terrorist attack at Lod Airport on May 30, 1972.

-Under subsection 4(a) of Title I of the International Claims Settlement Act of receive, examine, adjudicate, and render a final decision with respect to any claim of . . . any national of the United States . . . included in a category of claims against a foreign government which is referred to the Commission by the Secretary of State.
+Under subsection 4(a) of Title I of the International Claims Settlement Act of 1949 ("ICSA"), as amended, the Commission has jurisdiction to receive, examine, adjudicate, and render a final decision with respect to any claim of . . . any national of the United States . . . included in a category of claims against a foreign government which is referred to the Commission by the Secretary of State.